 Net Income in simple terms, is the amount of money that you get after all your taxes are paid.
 So for those that get direct deposit from your employer that is your net.
 If you are self employed or no taxes are taken off that is NOT your Net Income, that is your Gross Income.

 You can read in more detail each step of our budget and why we did what we did.
 The budget spreadsheet I designed for our family changed numerous times over the course of the year.
 A budget will always change and so should yours.
 You should never just set it and forget it.
-We are in the process of finalizing and testing our budget spreadsheet so we can post it on the blog for those that want to check it out.

 There are a myriad of free budget spreadsheets and free budget programs to track expenses on the internet if you do a Google search.
 This free printable monthly budget form may help you.
 If you want to have a budget binder so you can manually track your budget and expenses, then do it.
 As long as you know exactly what is going in and what is going out.
 Some people chose to use a cash system and put it in envelopes or jars.
 If that’s what it will take to motivate you to start budgeting, then do it.
 You will see over time how easy it becomes and you will continue to challenge yourself further each month.
 We no longer carry cash we use credit cards for rewards.
 I don’t recommend this unless you are at a stage where you can pay your credit card in full every month.